 PHYSICAL PROPERTIES OF AEROSOLS from April 3rd - 16th, 2016

 Global Atmosphere Watch Training & Education Centre

-- scientific guidance and instructions for GAW station personnel from worldwide global and regional stations
+GAWTEC, the Global Atmosphere Watch Training & Education Centre, provides scientific guidance and instructions to GAW station personnel from worldwide global and regional stations.

-Gawtec 28 will focus on Greenhouse Gases & UV radiation.
-Courses on measurement techniques as well as seminars on data evaluation, qualiy assurance and data interpretation will be offered.
+GAWTEC 30 will focus on physical properties of aerosols.
+Courses on measurement techniques as well as seminars on data evaluation, quality assurance and data interpretation will be offered.